 One night when I was seven years old, I was curled up beside Amy who was reading her homework assignment to me aloud.
 She was attending the Walden School of Hairdressing at the time.
-I used to share Amy’s double bed with her.
+I shared Amy’s double bed with her.
 Eva walked in, all excited, and announced that she was going to Windsor to attend Mike Carruthers’s graduation from Law School.
-Mike was a school friend of hers who lived down the hill from us and who just loved Eva.
+Mike was a school friend of hers who lived down the hill and who just loved Eva.
 He wanted her as a girlfriend but, unfortunately, Eva really never could muster up those kinds of feelings for him.
-Eva however, still really liked Mike and was looking forward to the adventure of going down to Windsor to see his grad.
+Eva however, still really liked Mike as a friend and was looking forward to the adventure of going down to Windsor to see his grad.
 We would, of course, stay with our relatives (on Mom’s side) and not at his apartment (which he shared with some other guy).
 I guess I was a type of chaperone for this mission and would keep Eva, my big sister that I was in awe of, company while she drove.

 We arrived in good time and I was amazed at the absolutely largest bridge I had ever laid eyes on.
 Eva said that was the bridge to The States and that it was a mile long.